Blue eyes: The origin and genetics of blue eyes

 4. Blue eyes at birth doesn't mean blue eyes for life

-The human eye does not have its full adult amount of pigment at birth.
-Because of this, many babies have blue eyes, but their eye colour changes as the eye develops during early childhood and more melanin is produced in the iris.
+The human eye does not have its full adult amount of pigment at birth, as a result of this, many babies have blue eyes but their eye colour changes as the eye develops during early childhood and more melanin is produced in the iris.

 So don't be concerned if your child begins to lose that "baby blue" eye colour and their eyes become green, hazel or brown as they get a little older.